-Located in Kansas City, Research Medical Center is accredited by the American College of Surgeons Commission on Cancer as a Community Hospital Comprehensive Cancer Program with commendation for exceeding three national standards.
+Located in Kansas City, Research Medical Center is a Kansas City cancer center accredited by the American College of Surgeons Commission on Cancer as a Community Hospital Comprehensive Cancer Program with commendation for exceeding three national standards.
 Our quality measures are exceeding the national average, too.

 Building on the strengths of the hospital's existing program, Sarah Cannon at Research Medical Center offers each patient a full range of screening, diagnosis, cancer treatment options and services including a state-of-the-art outpatient facility, a dedicated inpatient oncology unit and unparalleled specialized expertise.